scbd-laboratory/twitter/README.md

 # Twitter
-Collecting Twitter Data, created by @apriandito
+Colectiong of script to collect Twitter Data, created by @apriandito